 This is a fabulous, slightly atonal work.
 Not all of the composer’s works are this gentle, but I find him very rewarding.

-Holmboe’s complete quartets have been recorded by the Kontra Quartet on seven CDs.
-SQ No. 3 is on Volume 1.
-They are also available in a complete box set.
-As some of the CDs are becoming deleted, you can buy the box set on Amazon UK for less than the price of some single CDs!
-If he appeals to you, go for the box now!
-You can be sure it won’t be around for long and it’s very reasonably priced both on Amazon US and UK.
+Holmboe’s complete quartets have been recorded on the DaCapo label performed by the Kontra Quartet on seven CDs.
+No. 3 is on Volume 1 and they are also available in a complete box set.
+As some of the CDs are becoming deleted, you can buy the box set on Amazon UK for less than the price of a single CD.
+If he appeals to you, go for the box now.
+You can be sure it won’t be around for long and it’s reasonably priced both on Amazon US and UK.

 Listenability: Fascinating mood-driven Nordic work.